NodeBE4/opinion/_posts/2023-02-06-EnclavedMicrostate.md

 Oh don't worry, we are here, and we know it.

+----- __1092.2__ -----2023-02-07 16:45:38+08:00:

+> "But wouldn't Mandarin be better for work?"

+I mean the key thing to remember is that the standardisation of Chinese around Mandarin is a north-Chinese, Han-centric hegemonic initiative to destroy regional distinctiveness in pursuit of a singular national homogeny in an attempt to sustain the necrotic remnants of Manchu dynastic imperialism.

+/s but also not really

+----- __1092.3__ -----2023-02-07 16:58:22+08:00:

+Honestly I'm surprised the comparison is to r/scp and not r/AskHistorians...

 ### 1093: [Who were the greatest Italian military commanders of the early modern era?
 (1400-1800)](https://old.reddit.com/r/AskHistorians/comments/10uusxe/who_were_the_greatest_italian_military_commanders/), submitted on 2023-02-06 10:12:58+08:00.

 ----- __1093.1__ -----2023-02-06 16:54:46+08:00: